 Caspar is aged 66.
-He took partial retirement a couple of years ago when he went part-time.
-Caspar has total service of 43 years accumulated over 44 years and his full-time equivalent rate of pay is £15,000.
+He took partial retirement a couple of years ago when he went part time.
+Caspar has total service of 43 years accumulated over 44 years and his full time equivalent rate of pay is £15,000.
 Caspar will receive compensation reflecting his entire service, not just the period after his partial retirement.
-Caspar's compensation will reflect the deemed minimum (£23,000) and he will receive £11,238 (6 x £23,000/12 x 43/44) or a payment worked out according to the statutory redundancy rules if this is greater.
+Caspar's compensation will reflect the deemed minimum £23,000 and he will receive £11,238.64.
+This is calculated as 6 x £23,000/12 x 43/44 (or a payment worked out according to the statutory redundancy rules if this is greater).

-Example 11 - Using compensation to purchase Added Pension
+Example 11 - Using compensation to purchase added pension

-Henry asks his employer to pay all of his compensation payment into the pension scheme to buy Added Pension for him.
-The Added Pension increases Henry's pension by £1,000 a year.
-Over and above this, Henry's pension had increased in real terms during the year (as a result of his ongoing service and a small pay rise) by £500 a year.
+Henry asks his employer to pay all of his compensation payment into the pension scheme to buy added pension for him.
+The added pension increases Henry's pension by £1,000 a year.
+Henry's pension had increased in real terms during the year (as a result of his ongoing service and a small pay rise) by

+Civil Service Pensions £500pa.
 In total, then, Henry's pension has increased by £1,500.
-Henry is in classic so his lump sum has also increased in real terms - by £4,500.
-For Annual
+Henry is in the classic pension scheme so his lump sum has also increased in real terms by £4,500.

-Allowance purposes, Henry's pension increases are valued at £28,500 (16 x £1,500 + £4,500).
-This is well within Henry's Annual Allowance of £50,000 so Henry does not incur any extra income tax charges.
+For Annual Allowance purposes, Henry's pension increases are valued at £28,500 (16 x £1,500 + £4,500).
+Henry's benefits within the CSP arrangements are within the standard Annual Allowance of £40,000, so Henry does not incur any extra income tax charges.